Automotive Technical Education Program (ATEP)

 Automotive Service Stackable

-Students are required to complete one of the following pre-requisite programs prior to applying to the program at WSU.
+Students may complete one of the following pre-requisite programs prior to applying to the program at WSU.

 Choose one technical college